 - 3 Tablespoons Ground cinnamon

-1 Preheat your oven to 350°F. Cream the butter until it's soft, smooth and light.
+1 Preheat your oven to 350°F. Beat the butter until it's soft, smooth and light.

-2 Add both of the sugars to the creamed butter and mix until they are fully incorporated, and lighter in color.
+2 Add both of the sugars to the beaten butter and mix until they are fully incorporated, and lighter in color.
 Add salt.

 3 Stirring vigorously, add the egg to the mixture and beat until the batter looks uniform.